dcrapis/oceandao-wiki/Home.md

 ## Steps - Summary

-- **For Projects:** Propose your project on Ocean Port (forum).
-Answer questions in Ocean Discord (chat).
+- **For Projects:** Submit your project proposal.
+Answer community questions.
 The community votes whether to fund your project.
-- **For Community Curators:** Learn about project proposals via Ocean Port or Ocean Discord.
-Then, vote on Ocean Snapshot.
+- **For Community Curators:** Learn about project proposals.
+Then, vote.
 Any OCEAN holder can vote.
 Vote for the projects that you think will add the most value.
 The weight of your vote is based on your OCEAN holdings.

 ## Steps for Projects